kubernetes/website/content/en/docs/setup/learning-environment/_index.md

 - Make sure to [install `kubectl`](/docs/tasks/tools/#kubectl) as well.

-- If you still can't decide, pick `minikube` and start with [Hello Minikube](/docs/tutorials/hello-minikube/). `kubeadm` installs are a lot to cover for a beginner.
+- If you still can't decide, pick `minikube` and start with [Hello Minikube](/docs/tutorials/hello-minikube/).

 - Already familiar with Kubernetes?
 Learn how to deploy a cluster for a [production environment](https://k8s.io/docs/setup/production-environment/).